Fusion-Party-Aus/Formal-Documents/Constitution.md

 7. A form appointing a proxy sent by post or electronically is of no effect unless it is received by the Association no later than 24 hours before the commencement of the meeting.

 8. A Member may hold no more than five proxies.

+9. A member has the privilege to utilise a proxy by default unless the privilege has been otherwise restricted.

 ### 35. Use of technology